JuliaFolds2/OhMyThreads.jl/docs/src/literate/falsesharing/falsesharing.md

 ````

 ````
-  7.530 ms (221 allocations: 18.47 KiB)
+  348.539 ms (221 allocations: 18.47 KiB)

 ````

+A **slowdown**?!
 Clearly, that's the opposite of what we tried to achieve!

-## The issue: False sharing.
+## The issue: False sharing

 Although our parallel summation above is semantically correct, it has a
 big **performance issue**: *False sharing*.
 To understand false sharing, we have to think
 a little bit about how computers work.
 Specifically, we need to realize that processors
-cache memory in lines (rather than individual elements) and that caches of processors
+cache memory in lines (rather than individual elements) and that caches of different processors
 are kept coherent.
-When two (or more) different CPU cores operate on **independent data elements that fall
+When two (or more) different CPU cores operate on independent data elements that **fall
 into the same cache line** (i.e. they are part of the same memory address region)
 the **cache coherency mechanism leads to costly synchronization** between cores.